chantra/chantra.github.io/_posts/2021-03-01-home-climbing-wall.md

 I assembled the top and bottom plates with the external studs and placed the joist hangers onto the top plate (the ones on the bottom plates are being added when attaching the studs).
 Joist hanger are 16" apart on center.
 Made the frame square by verifying that the diagonals are equals, screwed the top and bottom plates to the external studs.

-With that frame, I brought it inside and fit it onto the top of the side supports, another pair of hand and a few clamps are really useful at that stage.
+With that frame, I brought it inside and fit it onto the top of the side supports, another pair of hands and a few clamps are really useful at that stage.
 You better do this before adding the internal studs or it will become very heavy.

 {% include image.html img="IMG_1069.jpg" alt="Attaching the wall frame to the side supports" caption="Attaching the wall frame to the side supports" text-align="center" %}